AI-multimodal/Lightshow/README.md

 ## Running tests

-Tests can be run via `pytest`.
-After local installation, simply use
+For developers: tests can be run via `pytest`.
+After cloning, simply use

 ```bash
 pytest lightshow/_tests